Modi changed country's political culture: BJP chief Nadda | Politics

 With Nadda's visit to Haryana coming after BJP's victory in the Rajasthan, Madhya Pradesh and Chhattisgarh Assembly polls, the BJP chief told the gathering, this enthusiasm shows you want to take the country and the state forward and make Narendra Modi the PM for the third time.

+Nadda also addressed a gathering of party workers and leaders from BJP's Chandigarh unit while in the evening, he met newly appointed district presidents of the party's Haryana unit in Panchkula.

-Praising Modi's leadership, Nadda said, ''He is the country's and the world's most popular leader and we are proud that he is a leader of the BJP.'' ''We have to make the country strong and stable and you will see it becoming a developed nation before your own eyes,'' he added.
+Praising Modi's leadership, Nadda, while speaking during the roadshow, said, ''He is the country's and the world's most popular leader and we are proud that he is a leader of the BJP.'' ''We have to make the country strong and stable and you will see it becoming a developed nation before your own eyes,'' he added.

 Even the Chinese media is praising India's progress.
 It has been said that earlier, India used to balance but now, it works according to its interest, he said.